 What is Flow Management?

-One half of the Focus Framework methodology and standard, Flow Management (FM) is a set of tool-based capabilities for service ticket lifecycle management, continuously guiding teams to provide support in the best way possible.
+Flow Management (FM) is a set of tool-enabled capabilities for service ticket lifecycle management in which teams are continuously guided to provide support in the most effective way possible.

 Built upon twenty good practice principles that cover all operational needs including attentiveness, teamwork, performance, and continual improvement, Activity Prioritisation (AP) and Contribution Recognition are Flow Management's base capabilities.

-Its capabilities utilise modern (digital) service tool functionality that didn't exist when ITIL became standard practice over three decades before.
-Technology driven, Flow Management is a modern way of working (WoW); Optimal people-provided Incident and Request Management for the digital age.
+Flow Management utilises modern (digital) service tool functionality that didn't exist when ITIL became standard practice over three decades before.
+Technology driven, it is a modern way of working (WoW) - optimal people-provided Incident and Request Management for the digital age.

 Activity Prioritisation is key

-Being the only guidance dedicated to IT support, the Focus Framework brings forward important operational principles and requirements that were previously missing from best practice frameworks.
-The most important is for AP:
+As a methodology that is dedicated to the needs of IT support, all of the Focus Framework's principles and operational requirements were previously missing from best practice guidance.
+The most important is for Activity Prioritisation (AP):

 Principle: "Timely support activity leads to timely ticket completion.
 To meet service needs and expectations, support activity must be prioritised ahead of tickets."